 Sikkim is located in north-east India and sits in the shadow of the world’s highest mountains.
-Life is conducted at a slower pace in comparison to the other parts of India, yet still is incredibly fascinating.
+Life is conducted at a slower pace in comparison to the other parts of India, yet it’s still incredibly fascinating.
 Bhutan is famous for its dramatic landscapes, architecture and colourful heritage.
 Its rich Buddhist culture is still intact and permeates every aspect of Bhutanese life.

 Both Sikkim and Bhutan are still relatively unspoilt by tourism.
 Experience the mystique and beauty of these wonderful lands that not many can say they have explored.
 You will not be disappointed!